What is Dementia?

 The National Institute of Aging

 The NIH National Institute on Aging (NIA) conducts and supports basic, clinical, and social and behavioral research on aging and the special problems and needs of older people, and is the lead federal agency for Alzheimer’s disease and related dementias research.
 An estimated 6.25 million Americans are now living with Alzheimer’s dementia, based on symptoms such as memory loss and difficulty thinking.
-NIA provides articles and extensive information on the basics of Alzheimer’s and related dementias, causes, symptoms and diagnosis, treatment, living with dementia, current research and clinical trials and caregiving.
+NIA provides articles and extensive information on Alzheimer’s symptoms and diagnosis, early onset Alzheimer’s disease and resourcescausessymptoms and diagnosistreatment, Alzheimer’s and relationships, current research and clinical trials and caregiving.
 NIA also seeks to understand the nature of the aging process and disease associated with Alzheimer’s as seen in people with Down Syndrome.

 The Administration on Aging and the Administration for Community Living (AoA/ACL) funds the National Alzheimer’s and Dementia Resource Center (NADRC).
 The goals of the NADRC include, but are not limited to, the provision of expert technical assistance to AoA/ACL and its grantees, as well as making program information and resources available to individuals and organizations outside the Alzheimer’s grantee community.
 The NADRC website has Selected Resources Developed by the National Alzheimer’s and Dementia Resource Center, Highlights of Grantee Developed Resources and has webinars that address Alzheimer’s disease and related dementia in adults with an intellectual and developmental disability.